 Symptoms of Batten disease are similar in each type of the disease.
 However, the time of appearance, severity, and rate of progression of symptoms can vary depending on the type of the disease.
 For example:

 Infantile NCL (Santavuori-Haltia disease)—Symptoms begin to appear between 6 months-2 years of age and progress rapidly.
 Children with this type generally live until age 5, though some survive in a vegetative state a few years longer.

 Late infantile NCL (Jansky-Bielschowsky disease)—Symptoms begin to appear between 2-4 years of age and progress rapidly.
 Children with this type usually live until ages 8-12.

 Juvenile NCL (Spielmeyer-Vogt-Sjogren-Batten disease)—Symptoms begin to appear between 5-8 years of age and progress less rapidly.
-Those afflicted usually live until their late teens or early 20s; and in some cases, into their 30s.
+Those with this type usually live until their late teens or early 20s; and in some cases, into their 30s.

 Adult NCL (Kufs disease or Party's disease)—Symptoms usually begin to appear before 40 years of age.
 Symptoms progress slowly and are usually milder.
 However, this form of the disease usually does shorten a person's life span.